-With eclectic and psychedelic beats pureed in a satisfyingly smooth tech-house processor, it’s easy to get lost in the magic of ‘El Molito.’
-From British Columbia all the way to Neukölln, Berlin, Colin de la Plante’s catalog of fired-up, oddball disco cuts have been ambushing unsuspecting audiences for the past two decades.
+Freshly returned to his native British Columbia after more than 20 years in Berlin, Germany, Colin de la Plante aka The Mole’s catalog of fired-up, oddball disco cuts have been ambushing unsuspecting audiences for the past two decades.
 Rather than completely shift groove gears with every new release, this prolific musician has made timelessly funky, left-of-centre electronic loops his winning trademark.

 Maybe Tomorrow Records, Wagon Repair, Serialism Records, Sound Of Vast, Circus Company